-Our dataset contains 1,388,568 nodes of which 571,791 are vision relevant (\textit{i.e.}, news images or visual objects).
+Overall, our dataset contains 1,388,568 nodes of which 571,791 are vision relevant (\textit{i.e.}, news images or visual objects).
 The number of triples in the entire graph is 3,673,817.
 To the best of our knowledge, this dataset has become the largest multimodal knowledge graph dataset of international news events.
-Moreover, our dataset contains a \textit{hierarchical event annotation} for each news.
-A large-scale event dataset is of practical significance for real-world applications, such as information retrieval and public sentiment analysis.
-Specifically, \textbf{\textit{Event-11}} contains general event categories such as \textit{``Sports, Ceremony, ...''}, while \textbf{\textit{Event-9185}} consists of real human activity in the history such as \textit{``2019 NBA All-Star Game, 2019 Daytona 500, ...''}.
-More details about the annotation are shown in \cref{sec:da}, \cref{fig:5}, and \cref{tab:coraevent}.
+Moreover, to organize data in a more structured way and enhance dataset with more category labels, our dataset introduces a \textit{hierarchical event annotation} for each news, including \textbf{\textit{Event-11}} and \textbf{\textit{Event-9185}}.
+Specifically, the former contains general event categories such as \textit{``Sports, Ceremony, ...''}, while the latter consists of real human activity in the history such as \textit{``2019 NBA All-Star Game, 2019 Daytona 500, ...''}.
+More details about the annotation are shown in Sec.~\ref{sec:da}, Fig~\ref{fig:5}, and Tab.~\ref{tab:coraevent}.

 In summary, our \textbf{contributions} are as follows: